Ortovoxx/BritishNationalCipherChallenge/README.md

 Other bits we wish we had:

+- 2008 parts 1A and 1B from the challenges that appeared in the forum
 - 2010 part 8B: Jokers.pdf ("Harry's Jokers"), a file of the playing cards
 - 2010 Harry's Game: all ciphertexts and harrysgame.gif
 - 2012 Harry's Game (following the 2011 competition): any ciphertexts after 2B